spences10/scottspence.com/posts/2021/10/22/use-urql-with-svelte/index.md

   import { YouTube } from 'sveltekit-embed'
 </script>

+> This guide has now been updated, take a look at [Use URQL with
+> SvelteKit] for an up to date reference

 Use the Universal React Query Library (URQL) in Svelte!

 Yeah, React and Svelte!
 Well, not really!
 There are [Svelte bindings